 4. DIY data extraction tools

 However, there are serious downsides to using a DIY tool to extract data from the web.
 Since these tools wouldn’t be able to handle complex websites, they are very limited in terms of functionality, scale, and the efficiency of data extraction.
-Maintenance will also be a challenge with DIY tools as they are made in a rigid and less flexible manner.
+Maintenance will also be a challenge with DIY tools as they are made rigidly and less flexible.
 You will have to make sure that the tool is working and even make changes from time to time.

 The only good side is that it doesn’t take much technical expertise to configure and use such tools, which might be right for you if you aren’t a technical person.
 Since the solution is readymade, you will also save the costs associated with building your own infrastructure for scraping.
 With the downsides apart, DIY tools can cater to simple and small scale data requirements.